Technology is running rampant nowadays. We are experiencing a massive boom in terms of the ever-advancing quality of our devices.

 We won’t go over every hearing aid with Bluetooth, mainly because we’re at the point where most modern day hearing aid models are already fitted with it.
 Obviously there are some exceptions – the cheaper you go, the less likely that your device will boast Bluetooth.

-If you’re looking for a place to start, the hearing aids listed in our article “The Best Hearing Aid Brands of 2019” are all very recent, top-of-the-line products – meaning that they’re likely to include Bluetooth as a standard feature.
+If you’re looking for a place to start, the hearing aids listed in our article “The Best Hearing Aid Brands” are all very recent, top-of-the-line products – meaning that they’re likely to include Bluetooth as a standard feature.

 Listing the hearing aids that do and don’t include Bluetooth would be an arduous and futile effort.
 There are so many hearing aids on the market that by the time we finished listing them, even more would have been released.